-E. Reservation Periods and Billing Cycles
+D. Reservation Periods and Billing Cycles

-We now quantify the impact of other factors on the performance of the broker.
-The first factor we consider is the length of the reservation period τ .
+We now quantify the impact of other factors that may affect the broker's benefit.
+The first we consider is the reservation period $\tau$ .
 In practice, different reservation periods are defined in different IaaS clouds, ranging from a month to years.
 To see how this affects the cost saving benefits, we fix the hourly on-demand rate, and try different reservation periods with 50% full-usage discount (i.e., the reservation fee is equal to running on-demand instances for half of the reservation period).
-The results are plotted in Fig. 16.
+The results are plotted in Fig. 14.
 We observe that, in general, the longer the reservation period, the more significant the cost saving achieved by the broker.
 It is worth noticing that the broker offers very limited cost savings when there is no reserved instance offered in the IaaS cloud.
 In this case, the cost saving is only due to the reduction of partial usage.

 The second factor that we take into account is how the length of billing cycle affects the cost saving.
-To see this, we change the billing cycle from an hour to a day, which is the case in VPS.NET [8].
-We set the daily on-demand rate to 24 times the original hourly rate (i.e., $24 \times \$0.08 = \1.92).
+To see this, we change the billing cycle from an hour to a day, which is the case in VPS.NET [5].
+We set the daily on-demand rate to 24 times the original hourly rate (i.e., $24 \times \$0.08 = \$1.92$ ).
 The full-usage reservation discount remains 50% (VPS.NET offers 41% full-usage reservation discount, though).
-Fig. 17a and Fig. 17b present the simulation results using the Greedy strategy.
-As compared to the case of hourly billing cycle

-(Fig. 12 and 14b), we observe a significant cost saving improvement here.
+Fig. 15a and Fig. 15b present the simulation results using the Greedy strategy.
+As compared to the case of hourly billing cycle (Fig. 10 and 12b), we observe a significant cost saving improvement here.
 Intuitively, adopting a larger billing cycle results in more wasted partial usage, leading to more salient advantages of using the broker.